 The PC game is an adaptation of this version, with some notable omissions.
 Disappointingly, the video itself is gone, removing most of the guilty pleasure the series is known for.
 Instead of the impressive make-up, all that's left of The Gatekeeper is some barely animated glowing eyes.
 Gone too are the blank avatars known as Soul Rangers - a new addition to the board game which is how everyone begins as.
 The lack of FMV is sad as the technology did exist.
 In fact, in 1996 video sequences were still considered a selling point.
 Perhaps the developers didn't include them because they didn't want to cannibalise sales of the tabletop.
 A Couple 'A Cowboys designed both versions so that may have had something to do with it.

-Unlike other board game translations, there is no enemy AI for a single player game, instead it asks you to find the keys and take on the Gatekeeper on your own.
-It is 100% designed to be a digital board game, and not a video game based on the physical release.
+Unlike other board game translations, there is no enemy AI for a single-player game, instead, it asks you to find the keys and take on the Gatekeeper on your own.
+It is 100% designed to be a digital board game and not a video game based on the physical release.
 The manual even recommends that you drag your desktop into the living room for the ultimate playthrough.
-The contents of the box also reiterates my point.
+The contents of the box also reiterate my point.
 While it contains the standard manual and game on CD-ROM, it also includes a poster-sized map of the game field which can be used as a makeshift board.
-Also contained withing the satisfyingly large box are some character cards for each of the six players.
+Also contained within the satisfyingly large box are some character cards for each of the six players.
 Important information is contained within these pamphlets such as what ability is gained from each of the magic keys.